Multithreading Interview Questions In Java

 • Is it always possible to improve performance by object pooling in a multi-threading application?

-• How can techniques used for performance improvement in a single thread application may degrade the performance in a multi-threading application?
+• How can techniques used for performance improvement in a single-thread application degrade the performance in a multi-threading application?

-• What will happen on calling submit() method of an ExecutorService instance whose queue is already full?
+• What will happen when calling the submit() method of an ExecutorService instance whose queue is already full?

 • What is a ScheduledExecutorService?